 In place of our November meetup, I'll be scheduling an open meeting for anyone interested in contributing feedback or their time to help organise Melbourne CocoaHeads in 2018.
-Update: The planning meeting will be held at the Itty Bitty Apps offices on Thursday October 26th from 5:45pm.
+Update: The planning meeting was postponed and will be held at the Itty Bitty Apps offices in December.
 See here for more details.
-RSVPs will be open on meetup.com after our October event.

 Minutes of the meeting will be posted here and added to the the Melbourne CocoaHeads History github repo.

 A brief, incomplete outline of some of the topics to cover are below:

 Volunteering in 2018

 CocoaHeads has always relied on the community members to keep it running.
 Sharing this responsibility is going to be key in 2018.
 Too much consolidation of responsibility is a risk.
 I'm looking for volunteers/co-organisers to help out in the following areas:

 - Community Coordination - Meetup dates, website blog updates, Meetup.com admin, slack admin, responding to emails, invoicing and following up payments.